-Microwave not working after power outage?
+Got a microwave that isn’t working after a power outage?

-Power outages are caused by various culprits including lightning strikes, high winds, ice build-ups on power lines, tree branches, hungry squirrels, and traffic accidents.
+Power outages are caused by various culprits, including lightning strikes, high winds, ice build-ups on power lines, tree branches, hungry squirrels, and traffic accidents.

 In many cases, a power outage is preceded by a power surge.
 Power surges can travel through your home’s electrical system and overload household appliances like microwaves.

 If you know a storm is incoming, it’s a good idea to disconnect your electrical appliances from their wall plugs.
 Wait until the inclement weather has passed before replugging them in.

 8 Steps to Fix a Microwave After a Power Outage